Essential oils are received in to the body in two ways:

 THROUGH THE SKIN

-Essential oils dilute into vegetable oils that are then massaged into the skin.
+Essential oils diluted into vegetable oils can then massaged into the skin.
 With the use of friction, the essential oil separates from the vegetable oil into the skin’s pores and travels down into the bloodstream, which is then circulated through the body.

 Safety and Blending Guidelines

 With the exception of Tea Tree and Lavender, essential oils must NEVER be used neatly on the skin.
-For those with sensitive skin should also do a patch test first with tea tree and lavender too.
+Those with sensitive skin should also do a patch test first with tea tree and lavender too.

 We have a small selection of the most nourishing organic vegetable oils that are perfect to blend with your essential oils.

-Face: 1 drop of essential oil per 5ml (a tablespoon) of base fat.
+Face: 1 drop of essential oil per 5ml (a teaspoon) of base fat.

-Body: 1 to 2 drops of essential oil per 5ml (a tablespoon) of base fat or alcohol.
+Body: 1 to 2 drops of essential oil per 5ml (a teaspoon) of base fat or alcohol.

-Hair & Feet: 1 to 3 drops of essential oil per 5ml (a tablespoon) of base fat or alcohol.
+Hair & Feet: 1 to 3 drops of essential oil per 5ml (a teaspoon) of base fat or alcohol.

 Aromatic bath: A maximum of 8 drops per bath diluted in unscented soap or fat.

-Under 12 yrs: 1 drop of essential oil per 5ml (a tablespoon) of base fat.
+Under 12 yrs: 1 drop of essential oil per 5ml (a teaspoon) of base fat.

-Under 6 yrs: 1 drop of essential oil per 10ml (two tablespoons) of base fat.
-Use only mild essential oils such as mandarin, lavender and chamomile.
+Under 6 yrs: 1 drop of essential oil per 10ml (two teaspoons) of base fat.
+Use only mild essential oils such as mandarin, lavender, and chamomile.

 Under 12 months: No essential oils are recommended.